Everything You Need to Know About CO2 Inflation for Bike Tires

 How do you know what size cartridge to get?

-CO2 cartridges come in various sizes – there are 16 gram, 20 gram and 25 gram units, among others.
+CO2 cartridges come in various sizes – there are 16 gram and 20 gram units, among others.
 Typically, smaller units are ideal for filling road tires and standard bike tires, while larger ones are often used on larger volume 29ers, mountain and fat bike tires.
 The best way to understand if a cartridge will work for your bike’s tires is to know the correct working pressure for your tires and then reference this handy CO2 inflation chart.